-A significant security vulnerability (CVE-2024-34331) has been identified in Parallels Desktop for Mac, potentially allowing attackers to gain administrator privileges across all current versions of the popular virtualization software.
-Security researcher Mickey Jin has disclosed technical details of two distinct exploit methods that circumvent the platform’s security measures.
+A significant unpatched security vulnerability (CVE-2024-34331) has been identified in Parallels Desktop for Mac, potentially allowing attackers to gain administrator privileges across all current versions of the popular virtualization software.
+Security researcher Mickey Jin has disclosed technical details of two distinct exploit methods that bypass the platform’s code signing verification — and no official patch has been released as of the disclosure date.
+More details are available on the Parallels official website.

 Technical Analysis of the Vulnerability